projess/WebProject/README.md

 # COVID
-Worked on this project during quarantine
+Working on this project during quarantine.
+Using MVC Web App from .NET